Technology & Law

 Are smart contracts legally enforceable in India?

-Smart contracts can be legally enforceable if they satisfy the requirements of a valid contract under the Indian Contract Act 1872 and the IT Act 2000, which recognizes electronic records and signatures.
-However, specific regulatory clarity on blockchain contracts is still awaited.
+Smart contracts can be legally enforceable in India if they satisfy the essentials of a valid contract under the Indian Contract Act 1872: offer and acceptance, consideration, lawful object, and free consent.
+The IT Act 2000 recognizes electronic records and electronic signatures.
+A smart contract that auto-executes on blockchain likely qualifies as an electronic record.
+However, specific regulatory clarity is still awaited.

 Can smart contracts replace traditional contracts in India?

-For simple, deterministic transactions, smart contracts are viable.
-For complex commercial deals requiring judgment or amendment, traditional contracts remain necessary.
-The current best practice is a hybrid approach — "smart legal contracts."
+For simple, deterministic transactions (payment once milestone is verified, insurance payout on flight delay data), smart contracts are viable.
+For complex commercial transactions involving judgment, interpretation, or amendment, traditional contracts remain necessary.
+The current best practice is 'smart legal contracts': combining traditional legal prose with automatic execution for specific payment or milestone obligations.

 What are the risks of smart contracts in India?

-Related reads: AI Contract Review Guide · SaaS Agreement Guide India · DPDP Act Contracts Compliance
+Related reads: AI vs Human Contract Review · SaaS Contract Review · DPDP Act Contracts Impact